Productivity & Work Setup

 • Only 32 pages (must scan before erasing)

-• Writing feel is "plasticky"
+• Writing feel is "plasticky" compared to paper

-• FriXion pens can smudge if touched
+• FriXion pens can smudge if touched wet

 • Must let ink dry before closing

-• Slight ghosting after many uses
+• Slight ghosting after many erase cycles

 Who Should Buy What?